SalbugVR/VRChat-Avatar-Scaler/README.md

 ### OSCQuery

 With the `tinyoscquery` package installed, the scaler advertises itself on the local network using mDNS.
 VRChat detects it automatically and sends OSC messages to it without any fixed port configuration needed.
 This prevents conflicts with other OSC applications that may be listening on the same ports.
 When OSCQuery is active, VRChat will show a HUD notification that it has found the scaler.
 OSCQuery can be toggled in **Settings → Network**.

+If the scaler was launched before VRChat and VRChat does not detect it automatically, click the **⟳ Reconnect** button in the title bar to restart the OSCQuery advertisement.
+VRChat should show the HUD connection notification within a few seconds.

 > **Note:** The installer uses [Hackebein's fork of tinyoscquery](https://github.com/Hackebein/tinyoscquery), which includes a fix for processes not closing cleanly on Windows.
 This fork is a drop-in replacement for the original.